alexgarcia723/re1cheats/README.md

 [steam link](https://store.steampowered.com/app/304240/Resident_Evil/)

 # Usage
-run with `./re1cheats` AFTER game has opened after a menu will appear
+run with `./re1cheats` AFTER game has opened.
+A menu will appear
 # Build Yourself
 Must be built in a developer command prompt so you can use `cl`.
 Have make installed and build with `make` or just do `cl main.cpp -o re1cheats.exe`